The CENTENNIA Historical Atlas

 - We need your support: Please consider contributing to our development work and future mapping projects.

 - Centennia: Research Edition ($) extensive GIS versions of Centennia's primary historical database, CRE has been developed for academic research.
 Institutional licensing fees apply.

 - German and Greek included.

-- Physical copies now on USB flash (or CD-ROM).
+- Physical copies now on USB flash (cd-rom available if you must!).

-- Get it here, by download or on USB or CD, or buy on Amazon: USB or CD.
+- Get it here, by download or on USB, or buy on : Amazon.

 - Review by Kevin Kelly, founder/editor of WIRED magazine.

 - Frank Reed, Creator of the Centennia Atlas, guest expert on Neil deGrasse Tyson's StarTalk.